minetest-mods/vehicle_mash/README.md

 For further information or help, see:\
 https://wiki.minetest.net/Installing_Mods

+## Known issues
+- When there is more than 1 passenger, and the driver gets out, two players will stay attached to the vehicle.

 ## License
 All licenses of previous works, of course, apply. (see credits below) As far as the work I did...
 It's really just a fork of a fork of a fork of a fork, tossed it all into a blender and spun it on puree for a bit.
 Baked it for a while and set it on the counter to cool.
 What I mean is, make what you will of it, it matters not to me.

+See [`LICENSE.md`](LICENSE.md) for more information.

 ## Dependencies
 - `default` (included in [Minetest Game](https://github.com/minetest/minetest_game))